 Way back in the early days of the internet, effectively protecting your data online required some pretty intense computer know-how.
 Encrypting your data or routing it through offsite servers was beyond the average Joe, and unless you had a computer science Ph.D., you didn’t really have a lot of options to defend yourself.

 These days, there are lots of options for regular folks to ensure their data is protected.
 One of the most rapidly growing methods — and one of the most effective — is the use of virtual private networks, or VPNs.
+You can learn more about these security measures in general in our VPN resource guide, but if you’re ready to find out which service is right for you, you’re in the right place.
 We recently spent some time testing one of the more popular VPNs on the market today — IPVanish.
 We’ll detail everything we found below, but overall, we really liked what we saw.

 FYI: A VPN is a secure, private connection made between computers over the internet.
 Using a VPN all but ensures no unauthorized third party will be able to get their hands on your data, and even if they do, it’ll be so scrambled that it’ll be unreadable.